DiamondPurvis/Sprint-Challenge-Applied-Javascript/README.md

 5. What is a component?

+Its a reuseable code that can be referenced in html, css, or javascript.

 ### Git Set up

 * [ ] Fork the project into your GitHub user account